Minimal hyperbolic polynomials and ranks of homogeneous cones: Introduction

-Given $\stdCone$, a natural question then is how to find a minimal degree polynomial that generates $\stdCone$.
-Fortunately, such a question is well-defined, because two minimal degree polynomials for the same hyperbolicity cone must differ by a constant, see \cite[Lemma~2.1]{HV07}.
+Given $\stdCone$, a natural question then is how to find a minimal polynomial (i.e., a polynomial of minimal degree) that generates $\stdCone$.
+Fortunately, such a question is well-defined, because two minimal polynomials for the same hyperbolicity cone must differ by a constant, see \cite[Lemma~2.1]{HV07}.
 Unfortunately, such a question is also notoriously hard to answer, see Section~\ref{sec:minpoly} where we overview some facts on this topic.

-At first glance, finding minimal degree polynomials might seem an esoteric task, but it is actually filled with practical implications.
+At first glance, finding minimal polynomials might seem an esoteric task, but it is actually filled with practical implications.
 G\"uler proved that $-\log p$ is a logarithmically homogeneous self-concordant barrier for the interior of $\Lambda_{+}(p,e)$ with barrier parameter $d = \deg p$, see \cite[Section~4]{Gu97}.
-By its turn, the barrier parameter controls the computational complexity of interior point methods.
-The summary is that we can potentially make an interior point method faster by using a polynomial of smaller degree.
+By its turn, the barrier parameter can be used to upper bound the worst-case iteration complexity of interior-point methods.
+The summary is that using a polynomial of smaller degree may lead to improved complexity properties.

-While the minimal degree polynomials of symmetric cones are known, there seems to be several gaps in our knowledge of minimal polynomials of homogeneous cones and general hyperbolicity cones.
+While the minimal polynomials of symmetric cones are known, there seems to be several gaps in our knowledge of minimal polynomials of homogeneous cones and general hyperbolicity cones.

 Given a homogeneous cone $\stdCone$, G\"uler showed in \cite[Section~8]{Gu97} how to construct a hyperbolic polynomial $p$ such that $\stdCone = \Lambda_{+}(p,e)$ holds for some $e$.
-Unfortunately, his construction (which was based on results of Gindikin \cite{Gi92}) does not produce minimal polynomials even when $\stdCone = \psdcone{n}$.
+Unfortunately, his construction (which was based on results of Gindikin \cite{Gi92}) does not produce minimal polynomials even when $\stdCone = \psdcone{n}$ so, the resulting self-concordant barrier may fail to be optimal with respect to the barrier parameter.
+However, in \cite[Section~4.2]{CT06}, Chua and Tun\c{c}el discuss a general construction based on semidefinite representations of homogeneous cones which, in particular, recovers optimality when specialized to $\stdCone = \psdcone{n}$.
+Having access to a semidefinite representation of a homogeneous cone $\stdCone$ also makes it possible to compute a hyperbolic polynomial that generates $\stdCone$ and we will revisit this point in the proof of Proposition~\ref{prop:sdp_representation}.
+In general, however, there seems to be no guarantee that such polynomial is minimal.